eskay993/gamefiles/silent-hill-4/README.md

 10. Let the installer do it's thing.
 It may appear to hang for a bit... just leave it to finish.
 11. Done!
 Run the game and enjoy!

-Note 1: In-game FMVs now play correctly, however the FMV that plays on the title screen crashes the game.
-The script renames the movie file to disable it as a workaround.

-Note 2: Controller must be on before running the game for it to be recognised.
+>[!Note]

-Note 3: Controller works out of the box on desktop.
+Controller works out of the box on desktop.
 It does not on Steam Deck.
 Not all the buttons are mapped correctly.
 You have two options:

 1. Remap the controls on Steam Deck as follows to match PS2 controls (keep every other button as default):